Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 ---

 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.
-The page will reload if you make edits to the code.
-You will also see any lint errors in the console.
+The page will reload using [Vite HMR](https://vitejs.dev/guide/features.html#hot-module-replacement) if you make edits to the code.
+You will also see any lint errors or accessibility improvements in the console.

 ```
 yarn start
 ```

 Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://vitest.dev/guide/) for more information.

 ```
 yarn test